 Now, the two most common types of proxies by operating protocols are SOCKS and HTTP proxies.
 So in this post, we will give you an in-depth comparison of the differences between http proxy vs socks proxy, so that you will be more up-to-date on how the technology functions in each case.
 Hope, it will be exciting to learn more about proxy protocols to make better decisions on what proxies to buy in the future.

-What Are HTTP and SOCKS Proxies?
+What Are HTTP Proxies?

-As I mentioned above, HTTP and SOCKS proxies are two of the most common types of proxies by protocols.
+As mentioned above, HTTP and SOCKS proxies are two of the most common types of proxies by protocols.
 So, before you decide on which is better, SOCKS or HTTP proxy in your particular case, I want you to reveal the key attributes of these two types of proxies for yourself by carefully studying what stands behind each type.

 Now, HTTP stands for Hypertext Transfer Protocol.
 And even after the appearance of the latest SOCKS5 proxies, HTTP(S) proxies remain one of the most popular proxies in the industry.